waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### marketplace_remote.notification_about_project_details_update

-A notification about project details update
+A notification about project details update.
+The recipients the user who requested project details update and the user that reviewed it.

 #### Templates